 Lower body down by letting your elbows bend back, and then push back to the top.
 Elbows should stay close (shoulder distance) throughout.

 Extend the legs in front for a more advanced version

 Start with ten repetitions of each exercise.
 Repeat for two sets if you are feeling energetic.
 Always refer to a qualified exercise professional for advice on technique and to determine an appropriate progression for your individual fitness level.

-You can do any body weight exercises as part of your playground workout.
+You can also do any body weight exercises as part of your playground workout.
 A squat is a good one to start with.
-Maybe you can find a buddy to drag along to make it more fun!
+Maybe you can find a buddy to bring along to make it more fun!
 Find out more about outdoor fitness.